vertexbox/github-seed-actions/git/git-revision-count/README.md

 # Git Revision Count Action

-A GitHub Action for retrieve the total number of revision based on a given git ref.
+A GitHub Action to retrieve the total number of revision based on a given git ref.

 ## Inputs